alumae/kaldi-offline-transcriber/README.md

     make .init

-This compiles all the necessary files from original model files that are used during decoding (takes some time).
+This compiles all the necessary files from original model files that are used during decoding (takes around 30 minutes).

 Note that all files that are created during initialization and decoding are put under the `build` subdirectory.
 So, if you feel that you messed something up and